pioneersprize/Polkadot-Pioneers-Prize/README.md

 ### Categories

 - **Zero-Knowledge**: The first ambitious technical initiatives we are looking to fund are in the area of ZK innovation.
-ZK (Zero-Knowledge) Primitives in Substrate is a set of modules that provides the necessary tools for integrating privacy-preserving computations into the Substrate blockchain framework.These primitives are essentially the building blocks used to create applications that require the use of zero-knowledge proofs, such as zk-SNARKs or zk-STARKs.
+ZK (Zero-Knowledge) Primitives in Substrate is a set of modules that provides the necessary tools for integrating privacy-preserving computations into the Substrate blockchain framework.
+These primitives are essentially the building blocks used to create applications that require the use of zero-knowledge proofs, such as zk-SNARKs or zk-STARKs.
 They allow nodes to verify transactions without revealing any specific information about the transaction itself, which is key for privacy-centric applications.
 Substrate, developed by Parity Technologies, is a modular framework that allows developers to build custom blockchains for their decentralized applications.
-By integrating ZK Primitives into this framework, developers can seamlessly incorporate high level privacy functionalities into their blockchain solutions, offering users more secure and private transactions while maintaining the open and decentralized nature of blockchain systems.
+By integrating ZK Primitives into this framework, developers can seamlessly incorporate high-level privacy functionalities into their blockchain solutions, offering users more secure and private transactions while maintaining the open and decentralized nature of blockchain systems.
 These ZK Primitives include cryptographic functions, proof generation and verification algorithms, and various components related to the creation and validation of zero-knowledge proofs.
 Their implementation in Substrate takes advantage of Rust's safety and performance features, making the development of privacy-centric blockchains more efficient and reliable.
 Examples of areas of interest in the ZK space can be found at https://hackmd.io/@rgbPIkIdTwSICPuAq67Jbw/S1rQ3-Iy2, in an article posted by Jeff Burdges (W3F Research Team) for the recent Berkeley Hackathon.